ballerina-platform/ballerina-dev-website/components/integration/code/integration-bbe/resilience-engineering-built-in.md

 ---
 title: 'Resilience engineering, built-in'
-description: Ballerina’s built-in language and library features make programming in the failure-is-normal world of distributed systems as easy for every developer.
+description: The language and library features of Ballerina make programming in the failure-is-normal world of distributed systems as easy for every developer.
 url: 'https://github.com/ballerina-guides/integration-samples/blob/main/gcalendar-new-event-to-trello-card/main.bal#L18'
 ---
 ```